taebinkim7/tma-mil/README.md

 ## Data Setup

-The above referenced publications used data from the [Carolina Breast Cancer Study](http://cbcs.web.unc.edu/for-researchers/).
+The above referenced publication used several dasets including the one from the [Carolina Breast Cancer Study](http://cbcs.web.unc.edu/for-researchers/).
 You may apply for access to this data set.

-This code was also setup to run on the [BreaKHis](https://web.inf.ufpr.br/vri/databases/breast-cancer-histopathological-database-breakhis/) data set for breast cancer histopathological classification.
-A setup file for this data set is included (setup_breakhis.py) that creates the required input files for this code.

 Running this code requires two files: labels.csv and sample_images.csv.